ThomasBuzer/Master_thesis/README.md

 * **-n_traces** which is the number of the traces recorded
 * **-model** which is th model used during the inference

+multi_collect.sh is a script that allows to use collect_pico.py on a list of models with the same app.

+### timing_peaks

 ## NN_env